zachho9/ETL-with-dbt/README.md

 ## Background

-This demo project demonstrates my familiarity and hands-on experience with AWS, Snowflake, and dbt.
+This demo project demonstrates my skills in building ETL pipelines using AWS, Snowflake, and dbt.

 ## Goal